-By noon, hundreds had polished off their first glasses of bock, a caramel-colored beer traditionally drunk in early spring, but hundreds more were off in the forest looking for seven other bocks.
+By noon, hundreds had polished off their first glasses of bock, a caramel-colored beer traditionally drunk in early spring.
+Hundreds more were off in the forest, looking for seven other bocks.

 Bock, in German, also means billy goat, and Ted Marti, great-great-grandson of August Schell, had hidden wooden goat-head cutouts on the grounds and in adjoining Flandrau State Park, good for prizes of $35 to $150.

 The trails led along the looping Cottonwood River and into the state park.
-The Dakota hunted and camped on these prairie bluffs until the U.S.-Dakota Conflict of 1862, when hungry young Dakota plundered and burned the young town.
+The Dakota hunted and camped on these prairie bluffs until the U.S.-Dakota Conflict of 1862, when hungry young Dakota plundered and burned the young town of New Ulm.

-The brewery, however, whose owners had shared food with their neighbors, was left unharmed.
+The Schells, however, had shared food with their Dakota neighbors, and their brewery was unharmed.

 Today, this brewery still is a neighborly place; its wooded grounds have been open to the public since they were landscaped in the 1880s.
-Visitors wander the garden pathways around August Schell's 1885 brick home, admire the peacocks and visit the Museum of Brewing, from which tours start.
+Visitors wander the garden pathways around August Schell's 1885 brick home, admire the peacocks and visit the Museum of Brewing.

 On my tour, the guests cheered the guide when she told of the days when horse-drawn carriages delivered beer house to house, just like milk.

-Afterward, they guzzled samples of pils, Firebrick lager, German pale ale and Schmaltz's Alt, named for Ted Marti's father, Warren.
+Afterward, we guzzled samples of pils, Firebrick lager, German pale ale and Schmaltz's Alt, named for Ted Marti's father, Warren.